Trump-Kim summit expected to take place in Singapore in early June

 But his exact demands for relinquishing the weapons his nation has spent decades building remain unclear.
 Previous U.S. efforts to negotiate an end to the North's nuclear weapons program failed under Presidents Bill Clinton and George W. Bush.

-Fox News’ John Roberts, Alex Pappas and Madeline Farber and The Associated Press contributed to this report.
+Fox News’ Madeline Farber and The Associated Press contributed to this report.